What is the Climate DT?

 Simulations

-The Climate DT is simulating several decades covering the recent past and the future up to 2050.
 The simulations of the past are used to evaluate the model quality before using the future projection to quantify how characteristics of the climate and weather change over the next decades.
+So-called storyline simulations, are carried out to reconstruct the unfolding of recent extreme events, such as heatwaves, floods, and droughts across various climate conditions.

 Type of simulation Model Resolution Period